 The Learning Enrichment Team coordinate the Literacy and Numeracy testing of all prospective and current students, and are consulted during the enrolment process to determine what programs and supports need to be available for students.

 Funding for students with additional needs

 Some students with additional needs may qualify for funding.
-Funded students will have a support team in place, which includes class teachers, parents, Heads of House, learning tutors and learning mentors.
+Funded students will have a support team in place, which includes class teachers, parents, year level leaders, learning tutors and learning mentors.
 The group devises a Personal Learning Plan (PLP) with the aim of allowing students to achieve personal success through a strengths-based approach.

 In the Catholic Education System, students may be funded within the following areas: Social/Emotional, Hearing Loss, Vision Impairment, Health Impairment/Chronic Illness, Intellectual Disability, Language Disorder and Autism Spectrum Disorder.